lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Some applications may need to reconstruct the `OneAsymmetricKey` objects corresponding to each component private key. {{sec-alg-ids}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.

 Component keys of a CompositeKEMPrivateKey MUST NOT be used in any other type of key or as a standalone key.
+For more details on the security considerations around key reuse, see section {{sec-cons-key-reuse}}.

 ## Encoding Rules {#sec-encoding-rules}